Fact check: Are artificial hurricanes targeting Republicans? – DW – 10/10/2024

 Climate change supercharges storms

-"We know that sea surface temperatures, the heat that is in the ocean, is what fuels things like Helene as well as Milton," Shel Winkley, a meteorologist at Climate Central, told DW.
+"We know that sea surface temperatures, the heat that is in the ocean, is what fuels things like Helene as well as Milton," Shel Winkley, a meteorologist at the nonprofit Climate Central in the US, told DW.

-"Where we saw that extreme rapid intensification, the ocean temperatures that were above average in the western side of the Gulf of Mexico were made 400 to 800 times more likely because of human-caused climate change."
+"Where we saw that extreme rapid intensification, the ocean temperatures that were above average in the western side of the Gulf of Mexico were made 400 to 800 times more likely because of human-caused climate change," he said.

-"We as humans cannot make a storm of that magnitude that we're seeing," Winkley said.
+"We as humans cannot make a storm of that magnitude that we're seeing," said Winkley.

 "If people, including elected public officials, are telling you that we can control the weather, they are wrong.
 Rhetoric like that is unhelpful at best and dangerous at worst," hurricane hunter and NOAA engineer Nick Underwood posted on X. "From someone who routinely flies into hurricanes, I assure you that we cannot control the weather."

-Even US President Joe Biden came out to address the slew of disinformation and directly called out Georgia Congresswoman Taylor Greene.
+Even US President Joe Biden came out to address the slew of disinformation and directly called out Republican Congresswoman Taylor Greene.
 "The claims are getting even more bizarre," he said.
-"Congresswoman Marjorie Taylor Greene, the Congresswoman of Georgia, is now saying the federal government is literally controlling the weather!
+"Congresswoman Marjorie Taylor Greene, the congresswoman of Georgia, is now saying the federal government is literally controlling the weather!
 We're controlling the weather... it's beyond ridiculous."

-Several posts on social media are circulating a screenshot showing a patent application of a "hurricane and tornado control device" as proof of successful weather manipulation.
+Several posts on social media have circulated a screenshot showing a patent application of a "hurricane and tornado control device" as proof of successful weather manipulation.

 Patent registration itself doesn't guarantee a working device.
 Anyone can register a patent, so no one else jumps onto the idea and does it first.

 Between 1962 and 1983, the US government experimented with hurricane modification.
-In Project Stormfury, silver iodide was used on hurricanes to weaken its impact.
-But initially promising results came into question later, in part because scientists were unable to account for variables, especially whether hurricanes were weakening as part of their natural lifecycle, or because of the experimental intervention.
+In Project Stormfury, silver iodide was used on tropical cyclones in an attempt to weaken their impact.
+But initially promising results came into question later, in part because scientists were unable to account for variables, especially whether hurricanes were weakening as part of their natural life cycle or because of the experimental intervention.
 The researchers also noted that cloud seeding had little prospect of success since hurricanes contained too little supercooled water for it to work.

 Were Republican voters targeted?

-There have also been claims that traditionally pro-Republican areas had been targeted so they wouldn't be able to vote in the presidential elections.
+There have also been claims that traditionally pro-Republican areas were targeted so they wouldn't be able to vote in the upcoming presidential election.

 "They are manufacturing another killer hurricane to go over the same areas as Helene on October 9th, 2024 to make it even worse for red Republican voters," claims this X user in a tweet.